Tommy-Nguyen-cpu/MeetGreet/README.md

 # MeetGreet
 A website developed to connect students (with .EDU emails) to events within their general vicinity.

+# MeetGreet Local Infrastructure
+The code to run the MeetGreet infrastructure locally is in the MeetGreet Infrastructure branch.

 # Prerequisites
 Download and extract the MeetGreet repository.